Decentralised ventilation system

 - This system without ventilation ducts is known for its quiet operation: no high air pressure moving through the ducts means more comfort for you.

-The downsides of decentralized ventilation
+The downsides of decentralised ventilation

-A decentralized ventilation system delivers an instant positive impact on the air quality in your room.
+A decentralised ventilation system delivers an instant positive impact on the air quality in your room.
 The downside is that you do need a fan in every humid room.
 It is the ideal solution if you are unable to fit ducts towards a central unit.
-If a network of air ducts is an option, it should be noted that a centralized system is a quieter, more energy-efficient and robust solution.
+If a network of air ducts is an option, it should be noted that a centralised system is a quieter, more energy-efficient and robust solution.

 In these more challenging settings, its best to keep a few pointers in mind.